cpske/ISP/feedback/tax-calculator.md

 OK to replace the `if ... elif` with a loop over a list of tax brackets and tax rates **provided** they are local variables or class constants (not global constants).
 However, I think that makes the code *harder to understand*.

-**5 Points** for code like this (did not remove redundant substraction).
+**5 Points** for code like this.
+(1) Did not remove redundant subtraction, (2) local variable for 60,000 Bt deduction.
 The goal of refactoring is it improve the code.
 This is only a partial improvement.
 ```python
 def get_income_tax(self, income):
     """Compute the ordinary income tax on income."""